 Job Mock-Up

 Construct a mock-up panel on site as part of the actual wall on an area as indicated by the Consultant.
 The approved mock-up panel shall form a standard for the project and no work of inferior quality will be accepted.
-The mock-up shall match sample panel(s) submitted to the Consultant as described in paragraph 1.6 of this Section.
+The mock-up shall match sample panel(s) submitted to the Consultant as described in paragraph 1.7 of this Section.

+SPEC NOTE: A job mock up of the assembly is highly recommended on every project to meet expectations and intended performance.

 Job Conditions